szwacz/electron-boilerplate/README.md

 - `app` - code of your application goes here.
 - `config` - place where you can declare environment specific stuff for your app.
 - `build` - in this folder lands built, runnable application.
-- `releases` - ready for distribution installers will land here.
+- `dist` - ready for distribution installers will land here.
 - `resources` - resources needed for particular operating system.
 - `tasks` - build and development environment scripts.